tanner-johnson2718/A-Car/README.md

 device to serve as car controller.
-Will have a wifi card and XBOX 360 ctlr to on the x86 pc with a UI to drive/operation vehicle and display car sensors such as acceleromoters, speed, video feed from vehicle, current connection status, etc. The vehicle itself will be standard cheep RC car "hacked" to be a controlled by a beaglebone blue.
-Initial goal it to simply get the vehicle moving and operational and mount a nerf gun later.
+Will have a wifi card and XBOX 360 ctlr to on the x86 pc with a UI to drive/operation vehicle and display car sensors such as acceleromoters, speed, video feed from vehicle, current connection status, etc. The vehicle it self will be 3D printed.
+This will be the most challanging and time consuming part of the project, though it will be the most personally educational.
+Car design will be very iterative to allow for learning and rapid prototyping.
+Also car design should be modular to allow for easy improvements and upgrades.

 # Network, Processes and Services
 The network than connects the board to the PC will be hosted via wifi end point